starling021/ehtools/README.md

     /bin and /etc system folders, for copy ehtools data to your system needed root access!

-> Bourne-again shell and Gnome-terminal shell

-    INFO: Bourne-again shell and Gnome-terminal shell needed for ehtools TUI and also without Gnome-terminall shell modules such as (eht1, eht2 and etc.) will not work!

 > Good Internet connection for server support (only ehtools PRO)

     INFO: The server support for ehtools PRO is one of system